 What's the problem?

-widely across hospitals and surgeons, with some having very low rates and others much higher rates.
+Every year thousands of Americans die or experience serious complications when they have elective cancer surgery.
+The rates of complications and excess mortality vary widely across hospitals and surgeons, with some having very low rates and others much higher rates.

 How does this research address the problem?

 In this new grant, surgeon Dr. John Birkmeyer is using data from the 2006-2007 National Cancer Database to study 50 hospitals.
 Twenty hospitals will have among the lowest cancer surgery mortality rates in the United States (approximately 1.5%) and 30 hospitals will have the highest mortality rates (approximately 10%).
 Dr. Birkmeyer and his research team are looking at two big questions.
 What causes excess operative deaths at hospitals that have high rates of cancer surgery mortality?
 What resources and processes of care are responsible for differences in complications rates and mortality across hospitals?

 To answer the first question, the researchers are conducting a clinical chart review to compare cause-specific mortality rates at the low and high mortality hospitals.
 Evidence that excess mortality is attributable primarily to surgical site complications would imply the need for interventions aimed at ensuring surgeon proficiency.
 On the other hand, variations in specific medical complications would suggest that the hospital needs to focus on processes related to care during the time period after the surgery.

 With a better understanding of the clinical causes of excess deaths at high mortality hospitals, Dr. Birkmeyer and his team will then examine specific structural variables and processes of care that underlie differences in outcomes between the low mortality hospitals and the high mortality hospitals.
 They will look at factors that may reduce the incidence of complications, such as adherence to evidence-based practices in perioperative care.
 They also will examine factors that help hospitals improve rescue rates in patients with complications.